 Permit application forms are available for specific types of operations, otherwise a general NOC form is available.
-Completed forms and accompanying information, along with the base fee, and the SEPA Checklist (if required) must be mailed or delivered to Spokane Clean Air’s office.
-What is SEPA?
+Completed forms and accompanying information, along with the base fee, and the SEPA Checklist (if required) must be mailed or delivered to SRCCA's office.

-Ways to keep costs down on NOC/NOI reviews:
+Ways to keep costs down on NOC reviews:

-SRCAA offers free business assistance services and is available to review a project or draft NOC/NOI application prior to submittal.
-Contact SRCAA prior to the submittal of an NOC/NOI application to schedule a meeting to review your project.
+We offer free business assistance services and staff are available to review a project or draft NOC application prior to submittal.
+Contact us prior to submitting an application to schedule a meeting to review your project.
 Call (509) 477-4727 and ask to speak with an engineer.